Serbian League East

-Serbian League East (Serbian: Српска лига Исток / Srpska liga Istok) is one of four sections of the Serbian League, the third national tier.
+Serbian League East (Serbian: Српска лига Исток / Srpska liga Istok) is one of four sections of the Serbian League, third tier of professional football in Serbia.
 The other three sections are Serbian League Belgrade, Serbian League Vojvodina and Serbian League West.
 It is also the highest regional league for the eastern part of Serbia.

 The league was founded in 2003 following a merger between the Serbian League Niš and the Serbian League Timok.

 Format

 The league is formed by 16 clubs which play all against one another twice, once at home, once away.
 Champion Serbian League East goes to Serbian First League.
 From Serbian League East relegated 3 teams in Zone Leagues.

 Winners

-Members for 2022–23
+Members for 2025–26

-The following 16 clubs compete in the Serbian League East during the 2022–23 season.
+The following 16 clubs compete in the Serbian League East during the 2025–26 season.